guildai/guildai/guild/tests/image-summaries.md

 Guild supports ephemeral image summaries when viewing runs in TensorBoard.

-It works like this:

 1. A run generates one or more images.

 2. While running, Guild TensorBoard scans run dirs for generated images and includs them in an ephemeral summary log so they appear in TensorBoard for the applicable run.

-To illustrate we'll use the `image-summaries` project.
+To illustrate we use the `image-summaries` project.

     >>> project = Project(sample("projects", "image-summaries"))